vhub-team/native-db/enums/JOIN_RESPONSE_CODE.md

 * RESPONSE_DENY_WRONG_VERSION: Different session - Dev only - Use Generic Error
 * RESPONSE_DENY_NOT_VISIBLE: Session not visible for Matchmaking - Won't happen for Invites (would be a bug)
 * RESPONSE_DENY_BLOCKING: Use Generic Error
-Session has been blocked for invites by host (this would be set by script and,
-* RESPONSE_DENY_AIM_PREFERENCE: for instance, might be to block players joining during a race) Different aim settings
+* RESPONSE_DENY_AIM_PREFERENCE: for instance, might be to block players joining during a race).
+Different aim settings
 * RESPONSE_DENY_CHEATER: Cheater setting different (either local or session is flagged as cheater)
 * RESPONSE_DENY_TIMEOUT: Different time out - Dev only - Use Generic Error
 * RESPONSE_DENY_DATA_HASH: Different data hash - Indicates cloud assets different